martinohanlon/BlueDot/docs/recipes.rst

 .. literalinclude:: examples/hello_event.py

 :attr:`~BlueDot.wait_for_release` and :attr:`~BlueDot.when_released` also allow
-you to interact when the Blue Dot is released:
+you to interact when the button is released:

 .. literalinclude:: examples/goodbye_world.py